lgp171188/launchpad/lib/lp/services/doc/limitedlist.rst

     >>> list_four
     <LimitedList(3, [2, 3, 4])>

-Similary, a LimitedList does not exceed it length limit, when we extend() it.
+Similarly, a LimitedList does not exceed its length limit when we extend() it.

     >>> list_five = LimitedList(3, [1])